 Hackers are adopting fast and getting more sophisticated.
-Now the pressure is on the business owners and IT departments to make sure the business systems are safe and sound against these sophisticated attacks.
+The pressure is on the business owners and IT departments to make sure the business systems are safe against sophisticated attacks.
 There are number of different types of attacks hackers chose.
 All of them start with exploiting a vulnerability in your systems.
-You will need to mitigate the risk and a good vulnerability management system will help you close the loopholes.
+You will need to mitigate the risk.
+A good vulnerability management system will help you close the loopholes.

 What is Vulnerability Management?

 It is the process of finding the flaws in your software, configuration, missing software patches, out of date software then release the updates, patches and managing them.
 This is a must if you are in a regulated industry.